 The Vale of Avalon and Arthurian Centre

 Good news!
 We are open!
 We have invested during 2020/21 to improve your visit.
 There is a new 'Muse' garden, orchard, den building area and tree house as well as 16 acres/ 10 hectares to lose yourselves in!
 No need to book in advance!
 We look forward to welcoming you here.
 Dogs welcome.
 Children's play area/ nature trail etc

 Discover The Vale of Avalon at The Arthurian Centre, Slaughterbridge!
-Both the inscribed stone and battle are both dated by earliest stories to AD540.
+The inscribed stone, battle and Avalon are dated by earliest stories to AD540.
 Visitors can walk through the fields where King Arthur and Mordred met for their last battle.
-We invite you to explore the 20 acre site through over 1500 years of history.
+We invite you to explore the 16 acre site through over 1500 years of history.

-Read about the legends and the history in our exhibition room, watch a video presentation on the site and legends.
-There is something for everyone including brass rubbing, children's quiz, gift shop tea room and, for our smaller visitors, a play castle as well as the new den building area, paddling stream and tree house.
+Read about the legends and the history around the site.
+There is something for everyone including digital information, interpretation boards, children's quiz, gift shop, licenced tea room and, for our smaller visitors, a play castle as well as the new den building area, paddling stream and tree house.

 Archaeological site open to the public.
 Now open is “Lady Falmouth’s Secret Garden”, an 18th century garden rediscovered in 2005.
-Ongoing restoration - come and visit now and visit the garden gradually brought to life!!
+Ongoing restoration - come and visit now as the garden is gradually brought to life!!

 On this site: